 In some ways I understand our reluctance to give Father’s Day anything more than a sideways glance.
 In the jokes about dads being a bit crap, and our expressions of surprise or faux concern that the children are with dad while mum works, perhaps there is an element of us jealously guarding the only territory we have ever been given.

 While women occupy just 32% of the seats in Parliament; while it remains that female CEOs of FTSE 100 businesses are outnumbered by white men called John, perhaps the truth is that we don’t want to concede any ground that men are just as good at being parents until we scrabble our way to a point that says we are just as good as them everywhere else.

 The irony is that we are protecting society’s habit of elevating the mother to be the “better” parent, when in fact this is exactly the “status” that holds us back.
 Because all gendered norms are toxic.

 The damage done by the societal message given to boys – that to be a man you have to go out to work, provide for your family, never admit to vulnerability, and bury every emotion except anger – is as great as the harm done to women by the narrative around the sanctity of motherhood (amongst others).

 And the only way we change this is if we all move towards the middle.

-Even families where men and women want to fulfil traditional gendered norms.
-They are not precluded from this because it is in our minds that the greatest shift needs to happen.
-Mothers and fathers have to explain their choices with a simple This is what works for us, rather than buying into a narrative about what women, and men, mothers and fathers should do.
+Even in families where men and women want to fulfil traditional gendered norms we have to explain our choices with a simple This is what works for us, rather than buying into a narrative about what women, and men, mothers and fathers, should do.

 And while I don’t for a second imagine that thinking ahead to next year’s Father’s Day and planning a thoughtful gift is going to have much impact in the face of a ten thousand years of gender inequality, perhaps giving up that particular piece of turf would be a good place to start.